vinyasmusic/signoz.io/blog/2022-09-07-N+1-query-tracing.md

 <br></br>

-So, if you have distributed tracing implemented in your services and there are traces which are taking a long time, you can just filter based on that and try seeing the calling patterns of these requests which are taking a lot of time
+So, if you have distributed tracing implemented in your services and there are traces that are taking a long time, you can filter based on that and try seeing the calling patterns of these requests which are taking a lot of time.

 <figure data-zoomable align='center'>
     <img src="/img/blog/2022/09/np1-calls.png" alt="tracing signoz n+1"/>
-    <figcaption><i>Easy to identiy N+1 queries in a distributed trace graph</i></figcaption>
+    <figcaption><i>Easy to identify N+1 queries in a distributed trace graph</i></figcaption>
 </figure>

 <br></br>

-Once you see a pattern like above, where single request is fanning out multiple database requests, you know there is an issue of N+1 queries.
+Once you see a pattern like the above, where a single request is fanning out multiple database requests, you know there is an issue of N+1 queries.
 You can head into your codebase and try to figure out where this is in originating from.
-As you can see in the above screenshot, a single request is leading to 11000+ database calls which is clearly a case of N+1 queries being made.
+As you can see in the above screenshot, a single request leads to 11000+ database calls which is a case of N+1 queries being made.

 <figure data-zoomable align='center'>